The Book 4th edition

 a matter of faith or belief.
 This is a matter of either

-acceptance or non-acceptance of the objective evidence.
+acceptance or non-acceptance of the objective, empirical

 You are being given access to some very important objective